About the Asian Renewable Energy Hub

 Project Development Consortium

-Intercontinental Energy is a privately owned company focused on developing large-scale intercontinental renewable energy hubs.
-Incorporated in 2014 by a team with decades of experience investing in renewable energy, technology, and infrastructure projects, Intercontinental Energy is developing several renewable energy hubs around the world, with the Asian Renewable Energy Hub being its most advanced project.Learn More
+Intercontinental Energy is a privately owned company and the world's largest green hydrogen developer.
+Incorporated in 2014 by a team with decades of experience investing in renewable energy, technology, and infrastructure projects, Intercontinental Energy is developing several mega scale renewable energy hubs around the world, with the Asian Renewable Energy Hub being its most advanced project.Learn More

 Vestas is the energy industry’s global partner on sustainable energy solutions.
 With 87 GW of wind turbines installed in 76 countries, Vestas’ more than 22,000 employees have created more wind power than any other company.
 Through our industry-leading smart data capabilities and more than 73 GW of wind turbines under service, we use data to interpret, forecast, and exploit wind resources and deliver best-in-class wind power solutions.
 Having installed the first wind turbines in more markets than anyone else, Vestas is the wind industry’s true pioneer and the most experienced partner in emerging markets – including South East Asia, where Vestas has supported the establishment of wind energy markets in Thailand, Vietnam, and the Philippines.Learn More